 Recruiters and hiring managers serve as matchmakers between you and a business need to deliver value.
 Personal performance and business impact increase when there is a solid overlap between personal and business needs.
 Your transition statement is invaluable to a recruiter as it enables him or her to filter opportunities and effectively position you to organizations.
 You do not want to leave it up to recruiters to figure that out what you.
 Imagine the reaction when you deliver a recruiter a one-page summary of what you are looking for and why.
 You have just saved them the valuable time of asking many questions and attempting to piece together what you ideally want.

-A transition statement can take many forms including a written paragraph, one comprehensive one-pager or a visual concept such as a slide.
-Be creative and use the format that best works you and your domain.
+A transition statement can take many forms including a written paragraph, one comprehensive one-pager, or a visual concept such as a slide.
+Be creative and use the format that best works for you and your domain.
 My experience is that people are willing to support your journey when you arm them with a mental picture of that destination.

 Use this overview to shape the design of your next career transition.